 If you really want to go over the top, you could even add a scoop of vanilla ice cream.
 Seriously so delicious and a dessert that everyone will go crazy over!

 This recipe is a great way to turn leftover bread into a delicious dessert with little work.
+You can even use leftover hot dog buns!
+Sometimes I’ll even do a variety of different types.
 There are plenty of different types you can use, like: